jobellet/Article_Checklist_Manager/README.md

     ensure focus-driven completions update learning and task state in the same way as Today/Planner completions.
 11. **Mobile layout:** Resize the viewport below 480px and ensure upload controls, Today/Planner/Achievement cards, and buttons stack without horizontal scroll while remaining tap-friendly.
+12. **Task data recovery:** Manually place an invalid JSON payload into `localStorage['acm-taskstore']` and reload `index.html`; confirm the TaskStore status banner surfaces a reset hint instead of breaking the page.
+13. **Export/import:** Use **Export data** to download the current TaskStore snapshot, clear tasks with **Reset local data**, then re-import the downloaded file and verify tasks reappear in Today/Planner.

 ## 🔭 Future alignment
 The incoming feature list references a richer task scheduler (routines, multi-user focus mode, ledgers, etc.).
 The